 This is a magnesium supplement in the form of a powdered drink mix.
 It’s my secret anxiety-fighting hack!
 Magnesium is good for depression and anxiety.
 I like the raspberry lemonade flavor. 🙂 This stuff is great if you’re feeling really anxious and you need to calm down on the spot because it makes you sleepy and really calm and happy.
 Check with your doctor to make sure you can take supplements.
 Also, be careful not to have too much, as magnesium can sometimes cause an upset tummy.

 Essential oils are super popular right now (they basically use aromatherapy to make you more relaxed / less stressed / happier), and this one includes blends called Breathe Easier, Good Night, Hope, Relaxation, Stress Relief & Sunshine Spice.
-I have a handful of essential oils and rollerballs that I use on a regular basis for relaxing and unwinding, etc, and it can be a nice natural addition to your life. 🙂
+I have a bunch of essential oils and rollerballs that I use on a regular basis for relaxing and unwinding, etc, and it can be a nice natural addition to your life. 🙂